Point-of-view shot: Technology

 Numerous companies have developed successful POV designs, from laparoscopic video equipment used inside the body during medical procedures, to high tech film and digital cameras mounted to jets and employed during flight, or on helmet based systems used by cinematographers.
 These designs are expensive, and mostly bespoke or DIY solutions.
 There are systems made by camera equipment manufacturers, but they require professional filmmaking experience and training.

-Up until the 2010's, the race for hands-free POV cameras for use on a consumer level has faced problems.
+Up until the 2010s, the race for hands-free POV cameras for use on a consumer level has faced problems.
 The technology has had issues with usability, combining lenses with microphones with batteries with recording units; all connected using spidery cables, which proved cumbersome in use when compared to the quality of the end content.
 Since then, improvements in mobile phone camera systems and the introduction of action cameras from companies like GoPro, DJI, and Insta360 have risen to the occasion and offer sophisticated camera stabilization with video quality that is impressive for their small camera sensor size.